Importing Data Into a Study Using CSV or SAS7bdat Files

 - Date fields - The system is able to parse dates correctly, so don't worry about separating dates from times.

 - Normalized table fields - If importing into a FIXED table, the first column will be used by the system as a search key to determine whether or not to update date in a given table row.
 This requires mapping the CODED values for each of the choices in the first column of the fixed table.
 In other words, the source data must use the coded values based on how the destination form is configured.
+If importing into a non-fixed table, the system will only insert data - it will not perform updates on existing rows.
+What happens in this case is, during the import the system will archive the entire form and subtable rows.
+It will then reinsert them on the new main record and then insert the rows from the CSV file.

-Don't forget to Save the configuration at the bottom of the screen
+Don't forget to Save the configuration at the bottom of the screen.

 Testing and Importing the Data